TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/statistics-api.md

 **REQUEST:** `?key=YOUR_KEY`

 This request returns all users currently entered into a Gumball event.
 This example only shows one user for brevity.
-Distances are in metres, times are in seconds.
 The default range is 20 users.

 **RESPONSE:**